Sonophoto/linenoise/README.md

 # Linenoise + yhirose's UTF-8 patches BY DEFAULT in one file.

+This is a Single File Include:

+#include linenoise.c

+at the top of your source file and you are all set.
+See utf8_test.c and the Makefile for details.

 ### Original, Authentic Linenoise: https://github.com/antirez/linenoise

 ### yhirose's CPP version of Linenoise for M$-Windows: https://github.com/yhirose/cpp-linenoise